-As Adoption Day nears, you should schedule a visit to your vet for a well puppy exam within 72 hours (three days) of adoption.
-This is to confirm to your satisfaction that your puppy is completely healthy, and to continue your puppy’s vaccination schedule.
+As Adoption Day nears, schedule a visit to your vet for a well puppy exam within 72 hours (three days) of adoption.
+This is required to confirm to your satisfaction that your puppy is completely healthy, and to continue your puppy’s vaccination schedule.
 You will be reminded about this in your Puppy Contract and in your Adoption Kit.

 Next Thing to Know > Early Socialization